pudszttiot/HTML-Code-Fetcher/README.md

 ## Contributing

 Contributions and feedback are welcome!
-Feel free to submit issues, feature requests, or pull requests to enhance Py2EXE Converter..
+Feel free to submit issues, feature requests, or pull requests to enhance HTML Code Fetcher.

 ## License